ChenghaoMou/chenghaomou.github.io/posts/you-dont-need-embeddings-for-your-next-nlp-project.md

-# You Don't Need Embeddings for Your Next Project
+# An Embedding Layer might not be Necessary for Your Next NLP Project